 The best of Germany’s tourist spots

-Bietigheim-Bissingen (or ‘Bi-Bi’) is framed by steep vineyards and rolling hills that line the rivers Enz and Metter, or, in other words, it’s ridiculously picturesque.
+Bietigheim-Bissingen (or ‘Bi-Bi’) is framed by steep vineyards and rolling hills that line the rivers Enz and Metter.
+In other words, it’s ridiculously picturesque.

 Take a walk along Central Park and the Viaduct along the River Enz to get some killer views.
 For history buffs Bi-Bi has more than 1,200 years of history – you’ll feel like you stepped into the Renaissance.
-When you enter through the Unteres Tor (the original 14th-century gate), make sure to note the modern art you see around practically every corner – an interesting juxtaposition to the town’s architecture.
+When you enter through the Unteres Tor (the original 14th-century gate), note the modern art you see around practically every corner; it’s an interesting juxtaposition to the town’s architecture.

-Just be sure to end your day with a stop into Hotel Romantik for some red currant pie – a local delicacy that’s an ‘everyday thing’ in this tourist attraction in Germany.
+Just be sure to end your day with a stop into Hotel Romantik for some red currant pie; it’s a local delicacy that’s an everyday thing in this tourist attraction in Germany.
 That’s right: pie every day.
 Is this heaven?
 Nope, it’s Bietigheim-Bissingen.

 Don’t leave before you experience two things: the witches hung in the locals’ doorways and the little red man climbing up a wall.
 The locals clearly have a sense of humor.

-Schorndorf is a city that’s seen a lot of change.
+Schorndorf witnessed a lot of change over the years.
 It used to be a big deal centuries ago.
 Then the 30 Years’ War happened and a grand total of 440 people survived.
 It also has 15th-century churches that have gaping holes from where statues were torn down during the reformation.
-However, it’s been responsible for a lot of change, too, as it’s the home to Gottlieb Daimler, the inventor of the high-speed petrol engine.
+However, it’s been responsible for a lot of change, too; it’s the home to Gottlieb Daimler, the inventor of the high-speed petrol engine.
 Maybe you’ve heard of Daimler-Benz?

-Car and science enthusiasts will count this as one of the best tourist attractions in Germany and a solid afternoon can be well spent at Daimler’s home, the Daimler museum down the street (think beautiful antique cars at every turn), and by 2017, the largest, most expensive science center in all of Europe.
+Car and science enthusiasts count this as one of the best tourist attractions in Germany.
+A solid afternoon is well spent at Daimler’s home, the Daimler museum down the street (think beautiful antique cars at every turn), and by 2017, the largest, most expensive science center in all of Europe.
 Ch-ch-changes.

 This German tourist spot has a castle, vineyards, and three original towers keeping watch from above.
 There are three churches (as old as the 13th century) in Esslingen within spitting distance of each other and the oldest front of half-timbered houses lines the altstadt, where you can imagine onions and strawberries being sold and women hanging out second-story windows, yelling to their husbands down windy, cobblestone streets.

-If you don’t want to evoke the image yourself, come in the weeks before Christmas for Germany’s largest medieval and Christmas market.
-It’s a sight to see with steaming cauldrons of soup, pigs roasting on spits, rows of craftsmen, carvers, and scribes, jugglers, and travelling entertainers — even the town clock is put back 600 years.
+If you don’t want to evoke the image yourself, come before Christmas for Germany’s largest medieval Christmas market.
+It’s a sight to see with steaming cauldrons of soup, pigs roasting on spits, rows of craftsmen, carvers, and scribes, jugglers, and traveling entertainers.
+Even the town clock turns back 600 years.

 6. Biberach an der Riß

 This German tourist spot has a definite hedonistic flair.
 Take a minute to step into what may be one of the oldest, well-preserved houses in the country (1318), and then go for luxury.
-Join all the locals in their afternoon gelato, stop into the famous Café Kolesch for a macaron (or eight) and a cappuccino, then scurry off to the Kolesch Tannery for a tour.
+Join all the locals in their afternoon gelato, stop into the famous Café Kolesch for a macaron and a cappuccino, then scurry off to the Kolesch Tannery for a tour.
 It’s the last place in the world where you can find naturally-tanned leather, no chemicals, no processing.
-Then finish your day with a German beer and an order of Seelen – Germany’s delectable answer to the baguette – at Goldener Rebstock (they’re famous for it).
+Then finish your day with a German beer and an order of Seelen – Germany’s delectable answer to the baguette – at Goldener Rebstock.
 Just don’t ring the bell at your table – or you’re responsible for buying everyone’s next round!

-And, nope, Biberach is not named after Justin Bieber.
+And, nope, Biberach has nothing to do with Justin Bieber.
 Phew.